microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-get.md

 You can use the [`$expand` query string parameter](/graph/query-parameters) to include the children of an item in the same call as retrieving the metadata of an item if the item has a **children** relationship.

 You can also use the `includeDeletedItems=true` query parameter to return deleted items.
-This query parameter is only valid when targeting a [driveItem](../resources/driveitem.md) by ID, and otherwise will be ignored.
+This query parameter is only valid when targeting a [driveItem](../resources/driveitem.md) by ID, and otherwise it is ignored.
 This is currently only supported on OneDrive Personal.

 ## Optional request headers